 - There’s a good chance you can ask questions or have the instructor clarify something taught

-Live training is the most expensive way to learn Lightroom, but it's also very effective.
-I've attended conference sessions at Photoshop World, which are essentially presentations to a large audience, and workshops where the ratio of student and teach is much smaller.
+Live training is the most expensive way to learn Lightroom, but it’s also very effective.
+I’ve attended conference sessions at Photoshop World, presentations to a large audience, and workshops, where the student and teacher ratio is much smaller.

 Next, workshops offer plenty of attention and opportunity for questions.
 After all, your instructors want you to learn.
 Happy students leave nice reviews for the next batch of workshop attendees.

 Conferences and seminars can occasionally answer questions, but your opportunities are limited.
 That said, it’s not impossible.
 When I attend a Scott Kelby seminar, he invites people to line up and ask him questions during the breaks.

 That’s brilliant, too.
 Not only does it allow him to serve his audience intimately, but it also gives him insight into the pain points that users are having, which he can then turn into new video lessons or topics for his next book, seminar, or conference.

 If you need to ask questions, live training is your best bet.